-We are NOT currently accepting applications for Service Dogs and Hearing Dogs.
+We are currently accepting applications for Hearing Dogs and Service Dogs.

 Thank you for your interest in applying to Service Dogs, Inc. for a Hearing Dog or Service Dog.
 Our goal is to provide you with excellent service.

 Steps to apply:

 We will review your application.
 If we determine that Service Dogs, Inc. can meet your needs, we will invite you to submit the following:

 (2) Medical History Form